ryanj/restify-postGIS/README.md

     Press CTRL-C to terminate port forwarding

-Note your **local** postgresql IP address and port number, and leave the command running in order to keep the connection open.
-We will need these values (`127.0.0.1:5433` in the above example) in the next step.
+Make a note of the local postgresql IP address and port number, and leave the command running in order to keep the connection open.
+We will need to use these values ("`127.0.0.1:5433`" in the above example) in the next step.

-### Environment variables
+### Configuration with environment variables
-Next, take a look at our application's `config/defaults.json` settings file to see if any environment variables need to be defined:
+This app uses the `config` npm module, which loads it's configuration details from `config/defaults.json`.
+Inside this file, we can see that the app is configured to take advantage of several environment variables (whenever they are available):

     module.exports = {
       port: process.env.PORT || process.env.OPENSHIFT_NODEJS_PORT || 3000,
       ip: process.env.OPENSHIFT_NODEJS_IP || '127.0.0.1',
       pg_config: process.env.OPENSHIFT_POSTGRESQL_DB_URL || 'postgresql://127.0.0.1:5432',
-      table_name: process.env.OPENSHIFT_APP_NAME || 'nodegis'
+      table_name: process.env.OPENSHIFT_APP_NAME || 'parks'
     }

+Sensible defaults allow us to run the same code in multiple environments.
+If you plan on using the port-forwarded DB connection from the [previous step](#local-db-access), you'll need to supply some additional DB authentication credentials via the `OPENSHIFT_POSTGRESQL_DB_URL` environment variable.

+These additional access keys are printed out as your application is created.
+You can also access them by running the `rhc app show` command.

+    rhc app show parks

+Now, set your `OPENSHIFT_POSTGRESQL_DB_URL` environment variable, substituting your own `DB_USERNAME`, `DB_PASSWORD`, `LOCAL_DB_IP`, and `LOCAL_DB_PORT`:

+    export OPENSHIFT_POSTGRESQL_DB_URL="postgres://DB_USERNAME:DB_PASSWORD@LOCAL_DB_IP:LOCAL_DB_PORT

+Mine looks like this:

+    export OPENSHIFT_POSTGRESQL_DB_URL="postgres://admin32jk510:X_kgB-3LfUd3@127.0.0.1:5433

-This application expects to use a Postgres `table_name` that matches your application's name (as defined within OpenShift).
+This application also expects to use a Postgres `table_name` that matches your application's name (as defined within OpenShift).
 When running this application on OpenShift, the `OPENSHIFT_APP_NAME` environment variable will be automatically populated.

-You can set the `OPENSHIFT_APP_NAME` environment variable in your local development environment to allow you application to connect to the correct database table:

-    export OPENSHIFT_APP_NAME="nodegis"

-`rhc app show nodegis`
+If you didn't name your application "parks" (the default value for this option), then you will likely need to set an extra environment variable in your local development environment:

-     export OPENSHIFT_POSTGRESQL_DB_URL="postgres://admin32jk510:X_kgB-3LfUd3@127.0.0.1:5433
+    export OPENSHIFT_APP_NAME=parks

-Now we can start our local webserver with:
+Start your local webserver with:

     npm start

-Access your local development server at: [localhost:3000](http://localhost:3000)
+Your local development server should be available at the default address: [localhost:3000](http://localhost:3000)

 ## Deploying updates to OpenShift
+When you're ready, push changes to your OpenShift-hosted application environment using a standard `git` workflow:

+1. Add your changes to a changeset:

-1. git add filename
+    git add filename

+2. Mark the changeset as a Commit

-2. git commit -m 'describe your change'
+    git commit -m 'describe your change'

+3. Push the Commit to OpenShift

-3. git push
+    git push

 ## License
 This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to CC0 (http://creativecommons.org/publicdomain/zero/1.0/)